Brayanl0-o/deezerCopy/README.md

 File Structure: Ensure that all the necessary files (HTML, CSS, and JavaScript) are organized and placed in their respective folders.

 Open the HTML File: Locate the index.html file in the project folder and open it with your web browser.
-This will launch the SabujCha website.
+This will launch the CopyDeezer page.

 Alternatively, you can host the project on a web server or use a development environment like Node.js to serve the files locally.